Valor4nt-legit-h4ck-2025/.github/profile/README.md

 ## 🔍 Technical Overview

-This Apex Cheat project uses a combination of advanced techniques to maintain effectiveness and reduce detection risk:
+This Valorant Cheat project uses a combination of advanced techniques to maintain effectiveness and reduce detection risk:

 * **External Memory Reading:** No injection required
 * **DirectX 11 Overlay:** Undetectable visual rendering